tailaiwang/Tenacious-Tanks/README.md

                     Tanks now fall from the sky on initial startup.
                     Rescaled tank images which can now sit on the terrain while moving an at rest.
                     Began tank object class (deals with health, damage, etc).
+February 5th, 2018: Cameron began angle and power inputs from keyboard.
+February 6th, 2018: Cameron created turn process.
+Each player has a selection and shoot phase using keyboard.